Sourdough Pumpkin Scones

 • Baking Scale

-• Weighing your ingredients will immediately make all of your baking better because it’s more consistent, precise, and better repliactes an author’s recipe.
+• Weighing your ingredients will immediately make all of your baking better because it’s more consistent, precise, and better replicates a recipe.

 • This recipe makes 8 large scones.
 You can easily double the batter to make 16 and bake them on two sheet pans.